 Vermont Works for Women hosts weekly virtual workforce discussion panels

 5/27/2020 update: At the May 18th State of the Workforce discussion panel, 19 employers, employment consultants, and non-profit representatives welcomed Natalie Glynn, Business Strategy Manager at Let’s Grow Kids, to hear about what’s happening with child care in Vermont.
 With the uncertainty caused by COVID-19, LGK is an invaluable resource for parents and businesses as we navigate reopening and examine opportunities for thinking about policy around this truly essential aspect of work and life in Vermont.
-Please join us at the upcoming discussion at 1:00 pm on Monday, June 1st, where Donna Decatur of Fab Tech in Colchester will talk about their current job openings.

 Since the beginning of April, VWW Program Manager Missy Mackin has convened employers, workers, and employment specialists from Chittenden and Franklin/Grand Isle counties for weekly Zoom meetings to discuss issues and resources pertaining to the Covid-19 response.

 With many businesses shut down while others stay open, and the definition of “essential” changing almost daily as the Governor and his team work to preserve Vermonters’ safety; with workers laid off and employers navigating a challenging present and uncertain future, this is a chance for us to share our concerns and make connections that will strengthen the workforce going forward.